dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

 ## Prerequisites

 #### Volume Snapshot CRD's
 The Kubernetes Volume Snapshot CRDs can be obtained and installed from the external-snapshotter project on Github.
-Manifests are available here: [v6.2.1](https://github.com/kubernetes-csi/external-snapshotter/tree/v6.2.1/client/config/crd)
+Manifests are available here:[v6.2.1](https://github.com/kubernetes-csi/external-snapshotter/tree/v6.2.1/client/config/crd)

 #### Volume Snapshot Controller
 The CSI external-snapshotter sidecar is split into two controllers: